Welcome to Neanderthal Modern! Here we track our ancestry throughout centuries and millennia to try better understand:

-Following our anthropological history from Homo Sapiens and the Neanderthal to modern human can be a life-changing experience that digs deep in who we are.
+Following our anthropological history from Homo Sapiens and the Neanderthal to modern humans can be a life-changing experience that digs deep into who we are.

 Obviously, even trying our relatives using recorded history notes is a challenge in itself.
 Going back more than 200 years has been a monumental task even a good decade ago.

 How can we check if we’re related to Queen Victoria or if we are descendent from the Romans?
 How can we keep track of our roots 200,000 years down the memory lane of history when the Neanderthal and ancestors of modern man roam the Earth alongside mammoths and mastodonts?

 Using the best DNA tests, of course.
 The Human Genome Project together with the sequencing of the Neanderthal DNA is 2013 has given us ample information on our DNA and how it is related to the DNA of the people who lived before us; our ancestors.